-A Defendant is criminally responsible for the acts of another person if the Defendant aids and abets the other person.
-A Defendant is also responsible if the Defendant willfully directs or authorizes the acts of an agent, employee, or other associate.
+A Defendant is criminally responsible for the acts of another person if the associate.

-But finding that a Defendant is criminally responsible for the acts of another person requires proof that the Defendant intentionally associated with or participated in the crime - not just proof that the Defendant was simply present at the scene of a crime or knew about it.
+Defendant aids and abets the other person.
+A Defendant is also responsible if the person requires proof that the Defendant intentionally associated with or participated in the crime - not just proof that the Defendant was simply present at the scene of a crime or knew about it.